envycontent/haiku-user-manual/content/Change__Add_Contact_Details_on_your_Profile.rst

 Change / Add Contact Details on your Profile
 ======================================================================================================

+.. note:: These user guides are being phased out and replaced with the guides on `Haiku Knowledge Base <https://fry-it.atlassian.net/wiki/display/HKB/Haiku+Knowledge+Base>`_

-You need to be logged in to make changes to your profile.
+ou need to be logged in to make changes to your profile.

 Edit profile
 -------------------------------------------------------------------------------------------